- Current students

 From motorways and airports to bridges and tunnels, civil engineers design, plan and oversee the building of structures that keep our cities moving.
 They also deal with pollution, traffic congestion and other environmental problems.

 Study civil engineering and you’ll learn how to choose the best materials, tools and techniques for civil construction projects.
-You’ll explore computer modeling software and practice your structural drafting skills.
-And you’ll visit real infrastructure projects like motorways, bridges and tunnels to see how different structures behave once they’re built.
+You’ll explore computer modelling software and practice your civil and structural drafting skills.
+You’ll get opportunity to have field trips to new high-rise development, water and waste treatment sites, geological sites, and so on.

-Whichever civil engineering course you choose, you’ll be in good hands.
-Many of our staff are Chartered Professional Engineers and members of IPENZ and lots of them work in the industry.
-It means you learn current best practice, which is one of the reasons Unitec graduates are now in senior roles in New Zealand and across the globe.
+Unitec offers diploma and degree programmes in Civil Engineering with specialisation in either structural, geotechnical, roading, water and wastewater, and environmental.
+We are the only institute to offer all 5 specialisations in this programme.
+Many of our staff are Chartered Professional Engineers and members of Engineering New Zealand, with a wealth of industrial experience between them.
+This means you will learn current best practice, which is one of the reasons why there are Unitec graduates now in senior roles in New Zealand and across the globe.

 Programmes and study path